TheFischerLab/FLEXR-GUI/README.md

 /path/to/bin/coot --script /path/to/flexr_extentions.py
 ```

-5. (optional) A variable in your path can be created so that Coot1 always opens with `FLEXR` loaded with:
+5. (optional) A variable in your path can be created so that Coot1 always opens with `FLEXR` loaded:
 ```
 alias coot1='/path/to/bin/coot --script /path/to/flexr_extentions.py'
+coot1
 ```

 ## Usage